Image caption appears here

 *Disclaimer: All content and information in this blog is for informational and educational purposes only.

 You know the feeling…walking into your quarterly endocrinologist appointment hoping for the best…but fully expecting the worst.
 Another 90 days has come and gone and you feel like you haven’t made any progress towards lowering your A1C.
 So you do the same old song and dance with your endocrinologist.
-They view your blood sugar logs, change up a few basal rates, and send you on your way.
-But when you leave the office, the motivation to continue in your management slowly dwindles down in a few days or weeks and the cycle repeats itself yet again.
-If you want to know how to lower your A1C without the overwhelm, keep reading for how the Keeping it 100 proven-framework has supported T1Ds reaching their management goals.
+They view your blood sugar lows, change up a few basal rates, and send you on your way.
+But when you leave their office, the motivation to continue slowly dwindles down in a few days or weeks and the cycle repeats itself yet again.
+If you want to know how to lower your A1C without the overwhelm, keep reading for how the Keeping it 100 proven-framework has supported people with diabetes with reaching their diabetes self-management goals.

 Step 3: Strategize Daily Variability